 Electromagnetic Pulse/Geomagnetic Storms - SB 1454 by Sen. Thompson is a Senate Resolution that would encourage awareness of the potential threats to the electric grid that could come from electromagnetic pulses (EMP) or geomagnetic storms.
 HB 1343 by Rep. Rehwinkle-Vasilinda is a Memorial that would urge Congress to direct the U.S. Dept. of Homeland Security to prepare, protect, and establish plans to recover from EMPs and geomagnetic storms.
 Economic Opportunities for Minority Businesses - SB 636 by Sen. Braynon would enhance economic opportunities for minority and female owned businesses by encouraging regulated utilities to purchase from, and contract with, these types of businesses.
 Further, the bill would require the PSC to provide guidelines to assist regulated utilities in developing such a program, and would require each regulated utility to annually submit a plan to the PSC for increasing procurements from minority businesses.
-Electric cooperatives and other non-regulated utilities would not be required to submit a procurement plan but would be encouraged to voluntarily adopt such a plan.
+Electric cooperatives and other non-regulated utilities would not be required to submit a plan.
 SB 636 passed out of its first committee of reference.